Pedagogical models and approaches

 Dialogue in learning, dialogical learning and knowledge construction

-Dialogical learning, or dialogue in learning and knowledge construction, is seen as a highly multifaceted approach to learning and teaching.
-The DIANA (Dialogical Authentic Netlearning Activity Model) model, designed at the start of the century (see Aarnio & Enqvist, 2016), helps teachers structure the learning process through dialogical collaborative knowledge construction.
-Studies in recent years have shown that dialogue skills and developing them require coaching (see Ruhalahti, 2019).
-To support this, dialogical methods were designed under the instruction of Helena Aarnio (2012).
+Dialogical learning, or dialogue in learning and knowledge construction, is regarded as a highly multifaceted approach to teaching and learning.
+The DIANA (Dialogical Authentic Netlearning Activity Model) model, designed at the start of the century (see Aarnio & Enqvist, 2016), supports teachers in structuring the learning process through dialogical, collaborative knowledge construction.
+Recent studies have shown that dialogue skills, and their development, require coaching (see Ruhalahti, 2019).
+To address this need, dialogical methods were designed under the guidance of Helena Aarnio (2012).

 Aarnio, H. (1999).
 In Search of Dialogue: Developing Dialogue for Communication and Information Technological Environment.
 Acta Universitatis Tamperensis, 676.
 (Dissertation)